Britain says China hacked electoral watchdog, targeted lawmaker emails | Law-Order

 Britain says China hacked electoral watchdog, targeted lawmaker emails

-In response to the attempted hack in 2021 of emails belonging to British politicians "prominent in calling out the malign activity of China", Britain imposed sanctions on two people and one company linked to state-backed Chinese hacking group APT31, the Foreign Office said in a statement.
-It also said an unidentified Chinese state-affiliated hacking group was behind a separate 2021-2022 cyber-attack on Britain's Electoral Commission.
+In response to the attempted hack in 2021 of emails belonging to British politicians who are critical of China, Britain imposed sanctions on two people and one company linked to state-backed Chinese hacking group APT31.
+Britain also said an unidentified Chinese state-affiliated hacking group was behind a separate 2021-2022 cyber-attack on Britain's Electoral Commission.

-Britain on Monday accused Chinese hackers of trying to break into the email accounts of British lawmakers who were critical of China and said a separate Chinese entity was behind a hack of its electoral watchdog that compromised millions of people's data.
-In response to the attempted hack in 2021 of emails belonging to British politicians "prominent in calling out the malign activity of China", Britain imposed sanctions on two people and one company linked to state-backed Chinese hacking group APT31, the Foreign Office said in a statement.
+Britain on Monday accused Chinese hackers of trying to break into email accounts of British lawmakers who were critical of China and said a separate Chinese entity was behind a hack of its electoral watchdog that compromised millions of people's data.
+In response to the attempted hack in 2021 of emails belonging to British politicians who are critical of China, Britain imposed sanctions on two people and one company linked to state-backed Chinese hacking group APT31.

-It also said an unidentified Chinese state-affiliated hacking group was behind a separate 2021-2022 cyber-attack on Britain's Electoral Commission.
+Britain also said an unidentified Chinese state-affiliated hacking group was behind a separate 2021-2022 cyber-attack on Britain's Electoral Commission.
 That hack was disclosed last year but Britain had not previously said who was responsible.
-Foreign Secretary David Cameron described the hacks as "completely unacceptable", according to the statement.
+Deputy Prime Minister Oliver Dowden told parliament the attacks "demonstrate a clear and persistent pattern of behaviour that signals hostile intent from China", adding the foreign office had summoned the Chinese ambassador to explain.

-The Chinese embassy in London did not respond to requests for comment.
+The Chinese embassy in London said the claims were "completely fabricated" and "malicious slanders".
 The British government is attempting to strike a delicate balance between trying to neutralise security threats posed by China while maintaining or even enhancing engagement in some areas such as trade, investment and climate change.

 But there has been growing anxiety about China's alleged espionage activity in Britain, particularly ahead of a general election expected later this year.
 Tensions between Beijing and Western powers over issues related to cyberespionage have been rising as Western intelligence agencies increasingly sound the alarm on Chinese state-backed hacking activity.